 As I told you above, the Guelaguetza origins are about thanking Centéotl goddess for the crops.
 So, now the Centéotl Goddess is an indigenous women that is judged not on their external beauty but on how much they know their culture, past, and what they do in the present to preserve their culture.

-The contest takes place in the Plaza de la Danza the 23rd of June.
+The contest takes place in the Plaza de la Danza the 21st and 22nd of June.
 Here, more than 40 women from the 8 regions of Oaxaca come with their knowledge and indigenous identity to participate in this contest to represent the Centéotl Goddess.
 The judges evaluate a project that the participants make in their communities to preserve the indigenous legacy.

 INAUGURATION OF THE GUELAGUETZA